Revizor: Testing Black-box CPUs against Speculation Contracts: Evaluation

-\myparagraph{Testbed} We used two machines: The first was Intel Core i7-6700 CPU (Skylake) with 32GB RAM, the second was Intel Core i7-9700 CPU (Coffee Lake) with 16GB RAM\@.
-Both run Linux v5.6.13.
+We test multiple CPUs, ISA subsets, and threat models against several contracts.
+The experiments are summarized in \tabref{targets}.

-Both Skylake and Coffee Lake have multiple known vulnerabilities.
-In the context of our experiments, the relevant vulnerabilities are Spectre V1 and, if the corresponding patch is disabled, V4.
-Skylake is also vulnerable to MDS, and Coffee Lake to LVI-Null\@.
+\myparagraph{CPUs (rows 1 and 2)} We run our experiments on two machines.
+The first has Intel Core i7-6700 CPU (Skylake), the second an Intel Core i7-9700 CPU (Coffee Lake).
+We analyze Skylake with Spectre V4 microcode patch enabled and disabled.
+Coffee Lake has a hardware MDS patch.